||October 29,2014 is World Stroke Day; to learn more visit The American Stroke Association

-SGMC has recently been award the Certificate of Distinction for Advanced Certification as a Primary Stroke Center by The Joint Commission.
+SGMC has been award the Certificate of Distinction for Advanced Certification as a Primary Stroke Center by The Joint Commission.

 Stroke is a serious, life threatening condition that requires immediate medical care.
 The appropriateness and speed of medical care you receive can mean the difference between recovery and severe neurological damage.
 The new CODE STROKE PROGRAM at SGMC offers superior care for those in our area and surrounding communities.